oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-kubernetes/_index.md

 pre = "<b> </b>"
 +++

-These Quick Start guide sections are for users interested in using a Kubernetes cluster without Verrazzano.
-Anyone using OpenShift should following this track.
+These Quick Start guide sections are for users interested in using a Kubernetes cluster.
+Anyone using OpenShift should follow this track.

 1. [Configure]({{< relref "/setup/quickstart/qs-kubernetes/k8s-client-config.md" >}}) your Kubernetes client (`kubectl`)
    to connect to the Kubernetes cluster.